Chef Dennis

 • Whip the butter and sugar together on medium speed until well combined (about 1 minute). *Scrape down the sides and bottom of the bowl with a rubber spatula a few times during the process.

-collage showing how to make recipe
+Collage continues showing how to make recipe.

 • Add the oil, egg yolks, vanilla extract, and vinegar to the butter-sugar mixture. *Save the egg whites for later.